MrAndroi/ComposeMapsPicker/README.md

-# Compose Maps Picker: Android Location Picker Library
+# Compose Maps Picker: Android Location Picker Library (Supports devices that don't have google services)

 The Maps Picker library is a powerful Android tool that allows users to seamlessly pick their location on a map while providing customization options for map appearance and handling location